(First published at www.thelovesafetynet.com – this article is recommended for those already working through the steps in Back From the Looking Glass)

 . . .

-In terms of social acceptability our problem was not small and very embarrassing to admit.
-The problem, however, was not going away without me admitting we needed help and accepting that help from whoever would offer it.
+In terms of social acceptability, our problem was not small and very embarrassing to admit.
+However, the problem was not going away without me acknowledging we needed help and accepting that help from whoever would offer it.

 Asking for this help from community services, the police (and police social workers) took finding humility in myself as much as courage.

-It squarely forced me face the fact that really I was no better than anyone.
+It squarely forced me to face the fact that really I was no better than anyone.

 These qualities in a person do not come from a desire to be better than other people.
-Like exercise, prayer or meditation, they are disciplines and practices requiring physical acts that must be performed over and over.
+Like exercise, prayer or meditation, they are disciplines and practices requiring physical acts that must be performed repeatedly.

 . . .